Edilawit-Manaye/Consistify_project/docs/README.md

-##  CodePulse : The Ultimate Companion for Maintaining Coding Consistency on LeetCode and Codeforces
+##  Consistify : The Ultimate Companion for Maintaining Coding Consistency on LeetCode and Codeforces
 🔔 Reminders  📅 Daily check  🔥 Streaks  🛡️ JWT + local storage

-CodePulse  is a smart, cross‑platform that keeps your LeetCode/Codeforces practice on track.
+Consistify  is a smart, cross‑platform that keeps your LeetCode/Codeforces practice on track.
 It checks whether you’ve solved a problem today and, at your personal cutoff time (e.g., 18:00), sends a precise reminder so you don’t skip a day or break your streak.
 ## 🚨 Problem
 - Missed days happen unintentionally.
 Developers get busy and forget to solve a problem, breaking streaks they worked hard to build.
 - Streak loss kills motivation.
 One lapse reduces streaks and breaks the habit loop that drives improvement.